D1srupt3d/D1srupt3d/README.md

 This repository serves as a central hub for my coding projects and technical explorations.
 Feel free to explore the various projects and contributions.

-## What I Do

-I'm an **OT Infrastructure Engineer**—basically the person who makes sure factories don't explode and the network stays working (no pressure, right?).
-I handle IT infrastructure for factories and various industrial sites, focusing on keeping the networks, servers, and systems running smoothly.
-My work involves designing, implementing, and maintaining reliable, secure, and scalable IT infrastructure that supports critical operations across multiple locations.

-Think of me as the person who makes sure everyone can actually do their jobs—whether that's accessing files, connecting to systems, or just making sure the Wi-Fi doesn't go down during an important meeting.
-The stakes are high, but at least when things break, it's usually just a network issue and not an actual explosion.

 ## Skills & Technologies

 ### Programming Languages